 5. Incorporate single-arm exercises

-Single-arm exercises, such as the single-arm overhead extension or single-arm dip, can also be effective for targeting the long head by placing more emphasis on one side of the muscle.
+Single-arm exercises, such as the single-arm overhead extension or single-arm dip, can also effectively target the long head by emphasizing one muscle side.

 While it is important to target the long head, it’s also important to avoid overtraining the tricep muscle as a whole.